-The Commissioner and the Deputy Commissioner shall neither be selected from among residents of the Jewish zone or the Arab zone, nor from among nationals of the State of Israel or of an Arab State.
+The Commissioner and the Deputy Commissioner shall not be residents of the Jewish zone or the Arab zone of Jerusalem or nationals of the State of Israel or of an Arab State.

-On behalf of the United Nations, the Commissioner shall ensure the protection of and free access to the Holy Places, in accordance with the terms of Articles 15 to 20 of the present Instrument.
+On behalf of the United Nations, the Commissioner shall ensure the protection of and free access to the Holy Places, in accordance with the terms of Articles 14 to 19 of the present Instrument.

-On behalf of the United Nations, the Commissioner shall:
+On behalf of the United Nations, the Commissioner shall supervise and report to the appropriate organ of the United Nations on:

-(a) supervise the permanent demilitarisation and neutralisation of the area, in accordance with the terms of Article 21 of the present Instrument; and

-(b) ensure the protection of human rights and of the rights of distinctive groups, in accordance with the terms of Article 23 of the present Instrument.
+- (a) the permanent demilitarisation and neutralisation of the area, in accordance with the terms of Article 20 of the present Instrument; and - (b) the protection of human rights and of the rights of distinctive groups, in accordance with Article 22 of the present Instrument.